Q. I have never published a book before, do you provide assistance/advice at all stages of production?

 Although the number of pages in a book will generally dictate the binding style, we can produce books using the following binding methods:

 Saddle-stitched (stapled along the spine) - Perfect bound (paperback) – casebound (hard cover with optional dust jacket) – wiro (spiral) bound; and any variation of these bindings to include various flap styles, as requested.

 Q. How do I get a book produced by eprint if it is not available as a digital file?

 You may provide us with good clean hard copy, which we can scan, to produce a digital file ready for printing.
-Depending on the complexity of the cover design, can also scan and recreate a similar style cover.
+Depending on the complexity of the cover design, we can also scan and recreate a similar style cover.
 There will be an extra charge for this service, which will be quoted upon receipt of the book and assessment of its condition.